Palak-1438/Palak-1438/README.md

 ---

 ## ⚡ Fun Facts
-- 🎵 I enjoy Bollywood and Hollywood music
+- 💫 I enjoy Writing poems and on technical subjects
 - ❤️ Passionate about tech, ambitious about life

 ---